jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 jupyter standaloneproxy -- voila --no-browser --port={port} /path/to/some/Notebook.ipynb
 ```

-Executing this command will spawn a new HTTP Server, which will spawn the voilà dashboard and render the notebook.
+Executing this command will spawn a new HTTP Server, creating the voilà dashboard and rendering the notebook.
 Any template strings (like the `--port={port}`) inside the command will be automatically replaced when the command is
 executed.

-The CLI has multiple advanced options to customize the behavior of the proxy.
+The CLI has multiple advanced options to customize the proxy behavior.
 Execute `jupyter standaloneproxy --help`
 to get a complete list of all arguments.

-### Specify address and port
+### Specify the address and port

-The proxy will try to extract the address and port from the `JUPYTERHUB_SERVICE_URL` environment variable, which is
+The proxy will try to extract the address and port from the `JUPYTERHUB_SERVICE_URL` environment variable.
+This variable
-set if an application is launched by JupyterHub.
-Otherwise, it will be launched on `127.0.0.1:8888`.
+will be set by JupyterHub.
+Otherwise, the server will be launched on `127.0.0.1:8888`.
 You can also explicitly overwrite these values:

 ```shell